-A winch is normally installed on a skidder or tractor:
+A winch is normally installed on a skidder or dozer to:

-- to increase the pulling power of the skidder or tractor. - to reach into an area where a skidder or tractor cannot go. - to lift a load partially off the ground when special attachments are installed.
+- increase the pulling power of the skidder or dozer. - reach into an area where a skidder or dozer cannot go. - make lift functions available when special attachments are installed.